DinMo

 In the early 1990s, businesses used Customer Relationship Management (CRM) systems to store customer data.
 These systems were designed to manage relationships and interactions between companies and their customers and prospects.

-They help companies stay connected and streamline and automate their processes.
-CRMs are still widely used, particularly by the sales and Customer Success teams.
+They help companies stay connected, streamline and automate their processes.
+CRMs are still widely used, particularly by the sales and customer success teams.

 However, CRMs have a number of limitations and do not cover all the use cases proposed by a CDP.
-Main differences between CRM and CDP are longer explained in our dedicated article.
+The main differences between CRMs and CDPs are explained in more detail in our dedicated article.

 In short, while CRMs are still used today, especially by sales and customer success teams, they have several limitations, including:

-• No centralised data from multiple channels (online and offline) ;
+• Does not centralise data from multiple channels (online and offline)

-• Focus solely on sales and customer support, lacking data activation on conventional marketing platforms.
+• Focuses solely on sales and customer support, lacking data activation on conventional marketing platforms

 2. DMP